 The second phase involves importing the historical data into the industry projections system.
 The industry projections system has multiple estimation models.
 The analyst chooses the model that best fits the historical data among the included shift-share, time series and regression models.
 Outside sources of information are also valuable in the projections process.
 Industry expert opinion, current events, and objective national and regional input all play a role in producing a reasonable estimate.
 Economic indicator variables, such as population or retail sales, are used in the projection process after analyzing the historical data series to determine which variables could be used to explain the particular industry historical data series.
 These variables become an integral portion of the projection models.

 Lastly, the collection and analysis of the industry-staffing pattern is examined.
 An industry-staffing pattern is the ratio of the employment in each occupation to the total employment in the industry.
-Data used in the creating of the staffing pattern is collected from the Occupational Employment Statistics (OES) program.
-Micro data from OES is imported into the Projections Suite Software to produce an industry-occupation matrix that transforms the industry employment projections into occupational employment projections.
+Data used in the creating of the staffing pattern is collected from the Occupational Employment and Wage Statistics (OEWS) program.
+Micro data from OEWS is imported into the Projections Suite Software to produce an industry-occupation matrix that transforms the industry employment projections into occupational employment projections.

-In 2018, we implemented two major changes in our Projections Methodology that impacted the way that openings were measured, and our base or first year of the projections.
-Now, total openings in national, statewide, and sub-state levels more accurately account for the way people work and change jobs, and will impact North Carolina’s projections going forward.
-Our projections time period was nine years instead of ten for our 2017-2026 substate projections.
-For ease of interpretation, we will revert back to 10-year projections starting with the 2018-2028 statewide long term projections.
+In 2018, LEAD implemented a major change in our Projections Methodology that impacted the way that openings were measured.
+Now, total openings in national, statewide, and sub-state levels more accurately account for the way people work and change jobs and will impact North Carolina’s projections going forward.
+A detailed explanation of these changes are described in the article, "Recent Changes in Projections Methodology", published to the LEAD Feed blog.